kishanpatel789/kp_data_dev_site/content/posts/012_YamlVsJson.md

 You can even merge an aliased node into another node that has extra key-value pairs.
 Check out our database config in JSON above.
 The primary and replica databases have many identical settings; only `name` and `read_only` differ.
 In the YAML version, common settings are in the `default_database` node, aliased as (`&default_db`). `default_db` is merged into the primary and replica settings with the `<<` operator; right after that, the settings unique to each environment are defined (`name` and `read_only`).

 YAML's anchors reduce future bugs.
-Let's face it: We've all introduced bugs when we updated the password for the primary database but forgotten to update the password for the replica.
+Let's face it: We've all introduced bugs when we updated the password for the primary database but forgot to update the password for the replica.
 With the YAML pattern above, we can safely update our config in one place and sleep better at night.

 ---